UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team24-3D-Graph-Conv.md

 ---
 layout: post
 comments: true
-title: Enhanced Self-Driving with combination of camera and lidar inputs.
+title: Graph Convolution Networks for fusion of RGB-D images
 author: Alexander Swerdlow, Puneet Nayyar
-date: 2022-01-27
+date: 2022-03-16
 ---

-> 3D Point Cloud understanding is critical for many robotics applications with unstructured environments such as self-driving cars.
-LIDAR sensors provide accurate, high-resolution point clouds that provide a clear view of the environment but making sense of this data can be computationally expensive and is generally difficult.
-Graph convolutional networks aim to exploit geometric information in the scene that is difficult for 2D based image recognition approaches to reason about.
+> 3D Point Cloud understanding is critical for many robotics applications with unstructured environments.
+Point Cloud Data can be obtained directly (e.g. LIDAR) or indirectly through depth maps (stereo cameras, depth from de-focus, etc.), however efficient merging the information gained from point clouds with 2D image features and textures is an open problem.
+Graph convolutional networks have the ability to exploit geometric information in the scene that is difficult for 2D based image recognition approaches to reason about and we test how these features can improve classification models.

 <!--more-->